izolate/yesql/README.md

 # yesql

-A tool to write SQL in Go more effectively.
+A tool to write raw SQL in Go more effectively.
 WIP.

+Consider it a thin client over, or a drop-in replacement for, the standard library package `database/sql`.

+### Features
+* Same API as the standard library
+* Named arguments support
+* Templates for query building
+* Query logs (TODO)

 ## Quick start